shahoob/arcadia-index/CONTRIBUTING.md

 This will start the development server in dev mode.

-A swagger for the API is available at `http://localhost:8080/swagger-ui`

 ## Code structure

 API calls are forwarded to `handlers`, database requests are done by `repositories`, objects are defined by `models`.
 Directories with those names contain the relevant code.

-There is currently no swagger (see [this issue](https://github.com/Arcadia-Solutions/arcadia-index/issues/1)), the routes are defined in `src/routes.rs` and can, for now, easily be browsed.
+A swagger for the API is available at `http://localhost:8080/swagger-ui`

+## Testing

+Adding additional tests to Arcadia is strongly encouraged, especially when adding new features!
+For unit tests, they can be added in the module being tested using standard rust idioms.

+End-to-end tests can also be authored, they should be located in `tests/` and use the sqlx test fixture machinery to populate the database for testing.
+See `tests/test_auth.rs` for examples.

 ## Contributing

-Wheter you want to add a new feature or fix an existing issue, it needs to be done on your own branch :
+Whether you want to add a new feature or fix an existing issue, it needs to be done on your own branch :

 - fork this repo
 - clone it locally on your computer